accessolutions/WebAccessForNVDA/contributing.md

 However, one might want to use a development version executed directly from the source tree.

-A possible solution is to use file-system junction.
+A possible solution, using the Windows Command Prompt, is to use file-system junction.
 Run the following command from the current user config `addons` directory:

 ```
-mklink /J WebAccess <path to the addon folder in the source tree>
+mklink /J WebAccess-dev <path to the addon folder in the source tree>
 ```

 Note: Local administrator privileges are required.